Raat Akeli Hai: Cast

-Production

-The film was shot mostly in Lucknow and Kanpur of Uttar Pradesh on real locations.
-In Kanpur the unit shot in Jajmau, Kotwali and Bithoor while in Lucknow it was shot in Qaiserbagh police station, bus stand and Malihabad.

 Reception

 Saibal Chatterjee of NDTV gave four stars out of five and said, "The film does to the crime and punishment genre what Bulbbul did to the supernatural revenge fantasy - lifts it many notches above the ordinary."
 Shubhra Gupta of The Indian Express gave three stars out of five and said, "A few of the bits and pieces in Netflix's Raat Akeli Hai feel a bit contrived, but not enough to take the enjoyment away from a film which has a terrific sense of time and place, and a crime in which everyone has stakes."
 Komal Nahta of Film Information said, "It's a well-made and well-enacted whodunit.
 However, the last about half an hour seems rather implausible and, therefore, is not as exciting as it should’ve been."
 Rohan Naahar of Hindustan Times said, "Raat Akeli Hai is quite the achievement.
 Trehan not only has a skill for directing actors, but also displays a command over tone and visual texture."